 Argentina's income inequality and poverty fell quite dramatically between 2003 and 2009.
-The Gini coefficient for disposable income (after direct taxes and transfers) declined from 0.52 to 0.45, and the headcount ratio declined from 23 to 13 percent (based on the US\$2.50 PPP/day international poverty line).
+The Gini coefficient for disposable income (after direct taxes and transfers) declined from 0.52 to 0.45, and the headcount ratio declined from 23 to 5.5 percent (based on the US\$2.50 PPP/day international poverty line).
 During this period, GDP per capita rose significantly and the government increased social spending from 13 percent to 20.6 percent of GDP.

 How much of the decline in inequality and poverty was due to improved market opportunities linked to economic growth and how much to the expansion of government transfers?
 We answered this question by disaggregating the changes in inequality and poverty into two components: the "market component" and the "redistribution component."
 (Lustig and Pessino, 2013) While for the period 2003-2006, the decline in inequality and poverty were market-driven, for the period 2006-2009 over 40 percent of the decline in inequality and close to 90 percent of the decline in poverty were due to redistributive policies.
-The main redistributive intervention has been the pension moratorium -in essence a large-scale noncontributory pension program--which increased the number of old-age pensioners from 4 to 6.3 million between 2006 and 2009, with the largest increase taking place among women.
+The main redistributive intervention has been the pension moratorium-in essence a large-scale noncontributory pension program-which increased the number of old-age pensioners from 3.6 to 6.3 million between 2006 and 2009, with the largest increase taking place among women.

 The rosy picture of Argentine redistributive policies, however, becomes significantly tainted when one takes note of two things.
 The redistribution linked to the pension moratorium creates distortions and has been partially funded by formal sector retirees who, although not poor, are very far from rich.
-In addition, the sharp rise in public spending during the 2000s has been increasingly financed by volatile and distortionary taxes and unorthodox revenue-raising mechanisms, such as the inflation tax and the tapping of international reserves and IMF special drawing rights.
+In addition, the sharp rise in public spending during the 2000s has been increasingly financed by volatile and distortionary taxes and unorthodox revenue-raising mechanisms, such as the inflation tax and the tapping of international reserves and International Monetary Fund special drawing rights.
 All in all, the Argentine government has embarked on a redistribution process that generates unfair losses to formal sector retirees, generates significant distortions, and may not be fiscally sustainable.

-Changes in Inequality and Poverty: Market and Redistribution Components

-Table 1 shows that in the case of inequality, between 2003 and 2009, the change in the redistribution component accounts for 12 percent of the change in the disposable income Gini.
-If we take the two sub-periods separately, however, there are two distinct patterns.
-Between 2003 and 2006, the change in the disposable income Gini is entirely due to the decline observed in the market income Gini.
+Changes in Inequality and Poverty: Market and Redistribution Components in the disposable income Gini is entirely due to the decline observed in the market income Gini.
 In fact, the latter more than compensated for the reduced role of redistribution.
 In other words, if the net market income Gini in 2006 had been the same as in 2003, the disposable income Gini in 2006 would have been higher than in 2003.
 In contrast, between 2006 and 2009, over 40 percent of the decline in the disposable income Gini is accounted for by the redistribution component.
 The story for poverty is similar but even more forceful: close to 90 percent of the decline in poverty between 2006 and 2009 is due to redistributive policies.1